 - Are you "Old Faithful" or a "Spa-hopper"?
 Do you want to find a great massage therapist or esthetician and see them on a regular basis?
 Or do you want to spa-hop?
 A little of both is fine!

 - Are there overnight spas where you can go for the day?
 Most resort spas, hotel spas, and destination spas let people visit their spas on a "day spa" basis.
-If you live in cities like Scottsdale, AZ.
-Las Vegas or New York City, going to one of these spas for the day feels like a mini-vacation.
+If you live in cities like Scottsdale, Arizona, Las Vegas, or New York City, going to one of these spas for the day feels like a mini-vacation.

 - Who owns the place?
 Is the owner also a working therapist?
 (These can be small but wonderful, like Flic in New Jersey or A Spa For You in Sedona, AZ.
 If it's a medical spa, is it owned by a physician?
 Is there always a physician or registered nurse at the facility?
 What are the qualifications and licenses of the people who do procedures like laser hair removal or Botox injections?